thegetty/quire-docs/content/docs-v1/fundamentals.md

 ## Markdown Resources

 This guide doesn’t cover all existing Markdown tags, but there are some good sources that will help you find the right syntax to format your text.
 For example, the Programming Historian provides an [introductory lesson to Markdown](https://programminghistorian.org/lessons/getting-started-with-markdown), and John Gruber, the creator of Markdown, provides a comprehensive explanation of the basics and syntax on his personal site [Daring Fireball](https://daringfireball.net/projects/markdown/).

 ## Microsoft Word to Markdown Conversion

 Commonly, project content will start from Microsoft Word documents rather than being written originally in Markdown.
-In these cases, a simple file conversion using {{< q-def "Pandoc" >}} can be done.
+In these cases, a simple file conversion can be done.

 There are some easy things you can do in the Word document prior to conversion to ensure the best possible results: